-An atypical antipsychotic drug approved by the U.S. Food and Drug Administration (FDA) to treat schizophrenia, major depressive disorder, and bipolar I disorder, Seroquel is the brand name of the sedative and anxiolytic drug quetiapine.
+Seroquel is the brand name of quetiapine, an atypical antipsychotic drug approved by the U.S. Food and Drug Administration (FDA) to treat schizophrenia and bipolar disorder.

 - Baby heroin